 Change it up

 To keep yourself engaged with your fitness, it's important to change your workout regularly.
-Whether it's cycling to a different location or focussing on tackling different things e.g. speed, hills - make sure you change it up every now and again so you don't get bored of the same routine.
+Whether it's swimming, tennis or a new route, make sure you change it up every now and again so you don't get bored of the same routine.

 Think of the bigger picture

-By taking part in either the 45-mile or 90-mile Palace to Palace cycle ride, you're supporting The Prince's Trust to help young people across the UK to fulfil their potential.
-Every mile you cycle for Palace to Palace, is making a significant difference.
+By taking part in Your Palace to Palace, you're supporting The Prince's Trust to help young people across the UK to fulfil their potential.
+Every mile you cycle or walk for Your Palace to Palace, is making a significant difference.
 You'll be supporting people like Stacey.

 Stacey Fox was supported by our Make Your Mark programme, delivered by Marks and Spencer.
 When both her parents tragically passed away, her whole world was in turmoil.
 The Make Your Mark programme helped to build her confidence to tackle new challenges.